Planning and Development Department customers have been targeted in a phishing attempt.

 Charge into Fire Safety: Lithium-Ion Batteries in Your Home

-This year's National Fire Protection Association's Fire Prevention Week is Oct.
-5-11, and the theme is Charge into Fire Safety: Lithium-Ion Batteries in Your Home.
-Join Raleigh Fire as we host events throughout the week to help spread awareness of lithium-ion battery safety.
+This year's National Fire Protection Association's Fire Prevention theme is Charge into Fire Safety: Lithium-Ion Batteries in Your Home.
+Learn more below!

 Helpful Links